 Sascha Blank is a film composer and multi-instrumentalist.
 His compositions range from classical music with organic synthesizers and pop/world influences to neoclassical writing.

-Based in Berlin, he composes music for award-winning documentaries, feature films, TV series, and commercials.
-His most recent project, Wings of Dust, directed by Giorgio Ghiotto, has been shortlisted for the Oscars 2024, Emmy nominated and previously awarded a Student Academy Award Gold.
+Based in Berlin, he works across internationally recognized documentaries, feature films, TV series, and commercials.
+His most recent project, Wings of Dust, directed by Giorgio Ghiotto, has been shortlisted for the Oscars 2024, Emmy-nominated and previously awarded a Student Academy Award Gold.

-Furthermore, Sascha was nominated for Best Score (Doc Shorts) at the Hollywood Music in Media Awards for his music in The Shark with a Thousand Names directed by The Jetlagged.
+Furthermore, Sascha received a nomination for Best Score (Doc Shorts) at the Hollywood Music in Media Awards for his music in The Shark with a Thousand Names, directed by The Jetlagged.
 The film premiered at the Ocean Film Festival San Francisco in April 2023.

 Composer for Oscar shortlisted